timpanogos/eveonline-third-party-documentation/README.md

 # eveonline-third-party-documentation
 Documentation for EVE Online third-party developers.
 This covers things like the XML API, CREST, the Static Data Export (SDE), and SSO.
 You can read the latest version of the documentation [here](http://eveonline-third-party-documentation.readthedocs.org/en/latest/).
+Read the instructions below if you'd like to contribute.

 # Developing
 ## Setup